 3. Train and Train Some More

 For most people, the issue lies in the lack of training—not a lack of ability.
 When sales organizations prioritize coaching first and foremost, the whole organization thrives.
 That is why coaching should be one of the critical functions of any sales manager.
-Listen to your sales reps calls, perform roleplays with them and make sure they understand how the whole process works will tremendously help their performance.
+Listen to your sales reps’ calls, perform roleplay with them and make sure they understand how the whole process works.
+It will tremendously help their performance.

 To make the most of these team structures, we recommend you use a tool suited to sales teams such as a lead management software.
 If you are not convinced of their use, why not read our article about the differences between CRM & lead management software and start your free trial today?
 It might make your life a hell a lot of easier.